 Home adaptations, installations and the Disabled facilities grant (DFG)

 Adapting your home can take time and you may need assistance with funding, which can also be a lengthy process.
 Investigate this as soon as possible if you think it may be necessary.

 “Find out about the things you need and plan ahead, so things are in place when needed.”Carer, supporting a person with MND

 Try to think about your future needs when looking at adapting your environment or adding major installations.
 Seek an assessment with an occupational therapist (OT) who can help assess how well your home supports your needs.

 For example, a stairlift can be helpful.
 However, if you use a wheelchair, you may need two to use with a stairlift – one for the ground floor to transfer from a wheelchair onto the stairlift seat, and another upstairs to transfer back out of the stairlift seat and move onwards.
 Other choices may help, such as a through floor lift or downstairs room conversion for ease of access.
 Hoists can also help transfers to different rooms, or locations such as chair to bed.

 Other things to consider might be the widening of doors and passageways for wheelchair access, installing grab rails or ramps, or installing a walk-in shower.
 Your occupational therapist will be able to advise on a wide range of possible solutions.

 There may be funding to assist with major installations, including a Disabled Facilities Grant.
 This can take time to arrange, so is worth exploring as early as you can.
-For more information, see information sheet 10C – Disabled Facilities Grants which also contains more detail about ways to adapt your home.
+For more information, see information sheet 10C – Disabled Facilities Grants and home accessibility which also contains more detail about ways to adapt your home.